JoelHKV/HelsinkiCityBikeApp/readme.md

 ```

-The data files are saved as CSV and uploaded to Google Storage.
-They are served by a cloud function written in Python, which returns the data in JSON format.
-The code for the cloud function is here.
+The data files are saved as CSV and uploaded to Google Cloud Storage.
+They are served by a Cloud Function written in Python, which returns the data in JSON format.
+The code for the cloud function is here:

 ```